 Prong Collar aka Pinch Collar

 The prong collar is designed similarly to the martingale collar as it consists of two loops.
-The main difference is that the prong collar’s loops are made of metal, and the large loop consists of metal prongs.
+The main difference is that the prong collar’s loops are made of metal, and the large loop consists of flat, metal prongs.

 E-Collar aka Shock Collar

 E-collars are wireless electric training collars with a wide range of training intensity.
 They consist of a collar with a wireless transmitter and a remote that controls the collar.
-They’re used to teach dogs negative associations with undesired behavior.

 Let us know in the comments!